Milindtrivedi/StumpHero/README.md

 # UNIT TESTING.
-- In this project I have written unit tests for API ASYNC Call, various functions in View - Model that writtens cruicial values for clearly delineating logic and whether or not the functions work so please go through it
+- In this project I have written unit tests for API ASYNC Await Call, and also for various other functions in View - Model that returns cruicial values for UI.
+Consequently, clearly delineating logic and whether or not the functions work so please go through it !!

 - LAUNCH SCREEN